wp-plugins/comment-popularity/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Comment Popularity adds the ability for logged in users to vote on comments.
+Comment Popularity gives visitors to your site the ability to vote comments up or down.

 == Description ==

-With this plugin, members of your site will be able to vote comments up or down.
+With this plugin, visitors of your site will be able to vote comments up or down.
 Think Reddit comments.

 After activating the plugin, there will be up/down arrows next to each comment and the total weight of the comment.
 Comments are sorted by weight in a descending order.